Visithor/visithor/README.md

-Visithor is a PHP library that provides you a simple and painless way of testing your application routes with specific HTTP Codes.
+Visithor is a PHP library that provides you a simple and painless way of testing your application routes with expected HTTP Codes.

 Of course this project not pretends to avoid the need of unit, functional or behavioral tests, it is only a fast and easy way of ensuring that your routes